MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/fc.md

 ---
 title: fc
-description: Reference topic for the fc command, which compares two files or sets of files and displays the differences between them. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the fc command, which compares two files or sets of files and displays the differences between them. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article